jhessin/generator-coffee-node/generators/app/templates/README.md

 ## Usage

 By default this project will compile any coffeescript you put in the `src/` directory and place it in a `lib/` directory (customizable in gulpfile.coffee).

-The entry point of the program will be `src/index.coffee` by default.
-This can be customized by modifying your `package.json`'s `main` entry from `lib/index.js`, but it is simpler to just `import` or `require` what you need in the index.coffee file.
+Any other files are copied directly from 'src/' to 'lib/' so they can be referenced properly.

+The only files pushed to npm would be 'lib/' directory along with package.json.

+Testing is done with mocha and by default any file ending in .test.coffee will be considered a test file.